CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 Add the title of the corpus in front of the URN.

-## Corpus info / Tool service info
+## Corpus info / Tool service info / Lexical conceptual resource info
 This is the place to add information about e.g. media type and size of the resource.

 In order to specify the languages of the text(s) included in the resource, the following links might help to find the correct **language codes**: